Link-the-Coder/LSTimer/README.md

 ```bash
 nano ~/.local/share/applications/LSTimer.desktop
 ```
-Add this to the .desktop file
+Add this to the .desktop file.
-**Make sure to change yourname to your name**
+**Make sure to change yourname to your actual username!**
 ```INI
 [Desktop Entry]
 Name=LSTimer